5397 Foundational Issues in Health Law: Patient, Provider, Society and the Law - WILLIAMS- 22556

 Course Areas: Health Law

 Course Outline: This three-credit course introduces students to basic legal and theoretical concepts related to the study of health law.
 Major topics include bioethical theories and their relevance to the law, medical malpractice, and the role of the courts in defining and applying standards of care.
-We will cover an array of interesting and challenging issues over the course of the semester, including the meaning of health, the nature of the physician-patient relationship, including privacy, access to care, and informed consent, public health, reproductive and genetic technologies, and end-of-life care.
+We will cover an array of interesting and challenging issues over the course of the semester, including the meaning of health, the nature of the physician-patient relationship, public health, organ transplantation, reproductive technologies, and end-of-life care.
 This class has a heavy discussion component and students are expected to come to class prepared to engage in an in-depth conversation about the assigned material.
 To that end, students enrolled in this course will become well-versed in the theory underlying the law and policy we study, as well as the black letter law.

 Course Notes: Formerly titled: Health Law Survey: Bioethics & Quality of Care (HL I)